 Nothing screams spring in your garden quite like Forsythia.
 With their vibrant yellow color, these perennials are one of the first bushes to flower in the spring.
 The shrub is very hardy, and relatively easy to grow.
 These tips for growing forsythia bushes will make sure that your garden is a delight to behold in early spring.

 Forsythia bushes add a dramatic look to your front yard in early spring.
 At just about the same time that the daffodils are in bloom, a well cared for forsythia bush will also have a wonderful display of flowers going, too.
+The bright yellow blooms arrive first telling us that spring is right around the corner.

 Mr. Gardening Cook is fond of bringing me free things for my garden.
 One winter, he came home with about a dozen hellebore plants that he was given.
 They flower in the winter and give me so much pleasure.